phoenix-chronobiology/phoenix-chronobiology.github.io/docs/index.md

 --8<-- "docs/snippets/hero-image.md"

-## Vision
+## The Phoenix Vision

 **{{ config.site_name }}** envision:

-1. The use chronobiologic principles (timing according to rhythms) for assessing cardiovascular health, detect pre-disease early, and optimize treatment administration schedules, in order to reduce the number of people who die of preventable heart attacks and strokes.
+1. Using [chronobiologic](glossary#chronobiology) principles (timing according to rhythms) for assessing cardiovascular health, detecting [pre-disease](glossary#predisease) early, and optimizing treatment schedules, in order to reduce the number of people who die of preventable heart attacks and strokes.
-2. Understanding how blood pressure and heart rate vary in response to stimuli in everyday life for health surveillance and maintenance.
+2. Understanding, for health surveillance and maintenance, how blood pressure and heart rate vary in response to stimuli in everyday life.

+## The Phoenix Community

+**{{ config.site_name }}**:

-To these ends, The Projects are a collaboration with the University of Minnesota's [Halberg Chronobiology Center](https://halbergchronobiologycenter.umn.edu){: target="_blank" }.
+1. Collaborate with the University of Minnesota's [Halberg Chronobiology Center](https://halbergchronobiologycenter.umn.edu){: target="_blank" }.
+1. Operate as a study group of the [Twin Cities Section of the Institute of Electrical and Electronics Engineers, IEEE](https://tc-ieee.org){: target="_blank" }.

+Though the project's core engineers are members of the Twin Cities Section, the projects welcome students, engineers and scientists regardless of IEEE membership.

+The Projects operate on [open source principles](https://opensource.org/osd/){: target="_blank" }, so they can learn from others and others can learn from the Projects.

-## Mission
+## The Phoenix Mission

 **{{ config.site_name }}** will: